Thomas Sauvin

 ABOUT THE EXHIBITION

-The exhibition unfolds across four sections: The Archive, a monumental installation of more than 1,300 photographs; The Studio, a reconstruction of Sauvin’s working environment featuring albums, ephemera, artist books, and archival materials; Until Death Do Us Part, dedicated to Sauvin’s cult photobook exploring wedding rituals and social customs in late twentieth-century China; and Collaborations, presenting projects developed with artists including Lei Lei, Kensuke Koike, Miranda Gibson, and Klara Källström & Thobias Fäldt.
-Returning again and again to the same body of images across books, installations, and collaborations, Sauvin engages with the archive not as a fixed historical record, but as a living anthology continually capable of producing new meanings, forms, and perspectives.
+Archive Anthology is the largest presentation of Beijing Silvermine to date, unfolding across four sections: The Archive, a monumental installation of more than 1,300 photographs from the salvaged 35mm negatives; The Studio, a reconstruction of Sauvin’s working environment featuring prints, albums, ephemera, books, and archival materials; Until Death Do Us Part, dedicated to the cult photobook exploring wedding rituals and social customs in late twentieth-century China; and Collaborations, presenting projects developed with artists including Lei Lei (CN), Kensuke Koike (JP), Melinda Gibson.
+(UK), and Klara Källström and Thobias Fäldt (SE).

 ABOUT THE ARTIST